nikitavoloboev/data/focusing/rules.md

 - Minimize decision making done by users.
 Good design leads.
 - Impress users with [great landing page](../design/design-inspiration.md)
 - Design for both light & dark interfaces using the help of the platform.
+Prefer dark interfaces.

 ## Photos